SrujanKM/Data-Structures-And-Algorithms/README.md

 # 🧠 Daily LeetCode DSA Practice with Explanations

-Welcome to my personal repository where I solve **one LeetCode problem every day** and maintain clean, well-documented solutions.
+Welcome to my personal repository where I solve **LeetCode problem every day** and maintain clean, well-documented solutions.
 This is not just a practice routine — it's a commitment to **consistency**, **learning**, and **sharing my growth journey** in Data Structures & Algorithms.

 ---